jdye64/docker-nifi/README.md

 You are interested in the manager node `nificluster_ncm_1 - http://192.168.99.103:9091` and `nificluster_acquisition_1 - http://192.168.99.104:9091` nodes.

 ## Flex the Cluster
-Change the number of processing nodes in a cluster (`processing` us the worker node service name from our `docker-compose.yml`):
+Change the number of processing nodes in a cluster (`processing` is the worker node service name from our `docker-compose.yml`):
 ```
 ♨ >  docker-compose scale processing=3
 Creating and starting 2 ... done